evilnose/PyRKViewer/docs/source/PluginDevelopment.rst

 Here are the steps for writing a plugin:

-1. First decide if you want a CommandPlugin or a WindowedPlugin.
+1. First decide the plugin types by choosing a CommandPlugin or a WindowedPlugin.
 CommandPlugins are those with one single action and don’t require a dialog display.
 WindowedPlugin allows for a more complex UI by spawning a window.

 2. Create a Python script with a single class that inherits from either CommandPlugin or WindowedPlugin.